~ THE CURRENT STATE OF HOWRSE~

 i.
 Before the introduction of Yggdrasil and the new pass system, players could send horses aged 30+ to Heaven and receive a pass up to ten times a day.
 In my opinion, Howrse should adjust the Yggdrasil system to give a player 10p [equivalent to the former 1p] each time a horse aged 30+ is sent to Heaven, max.
 10 times a day if Howrse prefers.
 He can still grow into a new form if that's something Howrse genuinely wants.

-A potential issue caused by this solution is that Yggy has been in-game for a few years now.
+A potential issue caused by this solution is that Yggy has been in-game for years now.
 Players may feel they lost out on all of those passes they could have made in that time and request compensation.
 Unfortunately, mass reimbursement would absolutely tank in-game economics (as seen in this game's history).
 Howrse should recognize the very valid frustrations and assure them that this pass making opportunity will not be changed again.

 ii.
 Another feature once existed to provide players with passes.
 Once a month, they could exchange 20% of their equus total for a pass.
 Players often evaded the price by purchasing a friends horse, purchasing the pass for a reduced amount, and then selling a horse back to that friend.
 This feature was removed many years ago but can be brought back efficiently with some adjustments to prevent players from circumventing the system.
 I believe the opportunity should be presented more often, perhaps once a week.
 A universal price could be set - say, 100k equus for 10 passes - and Howrse can set a limit to how many times this purchase can happen/adjust the exchange rate.
 For example, perhaps on Sundays players can buy 50 passes for 50k equus 1 time!
 A potential issue caused by this solution is the current exchange rate.
 999 passes buy 1million equus/19 passes buy 9500equus.
 This current exchange rate is wildly inaccurate to how players value passes and would have to be updated to be more congruent with a new system.